rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-testing-components-using-componentfixture" -->
 ## Testing Components Using ComponentFixture

-- `ComponentFixture` is a testing utility that gives us access and control over the things we are testing.
+- `ComponentFixture` is a testing utility that gives us access and control over the things we are testing
 - The `componentInstance` property of the fixture is an instance of `AppComponent`.
-Here, we assign to to the `comp` variable to be used later in our tests.
+  - Here, we assign to to the `comp` variable to be used later in our tests

 #####_src/app/app.component.spec.ts_
 ```ts